At Hoopes Vision, it has always been our goal to provide the newest, safest, and most advanced technology to our patients.

-Wavefront-optimized LASIK may not be right for you if you have the following:
+Wavefront-optimized LASIK may not be right for you if you have the following: – Thin corneas

-It is important to discuss your medical history and concerns during your free consultation.
+– A medical condition such as uncontrolled diabetes or a condition that compromises the immune system It is important to discuss your medical history and concerns during your free consultation.
 Our experienced surgeons will be able to recommend a procedure that meets your vision correction needs.

 Wavefront-optimized treatments helped preserve the natural prolate (round) shape of the patient’s cornea after treatment.
-This reduced an increase in higher-order aberrations that most all other lasers created.
+This reduced an increase in higher-order aberrations that most other lasers created.

-The Wavelight EX500, is the fastest and most precise vision correction laser available in the United States.
+The Wavelight EX500 is the fastest and most precise vision correction laser available in the United States.

 Wavefront-optimized lasers such as the Allegretto Wave Eye-Q and Zeiss MEL-80 were the first lasers certified by the FDA to reduce nighttime halo and glare, which were among the most common reported side effects of the traditional LASIK procedure.

-No. The older generations of laser technology are still FDA approved and are in use all across the U.S. While this technology is still capable of freeing you from glasses and contacts and improve your quality of vision, wavefront-optimized technology maintains the natural prolate shape of the cornea.
+No. The older generations of laser technology are still FDA approved and are in use all across the U.S. While this technology is still capable of freeing you from glasses and contacts and improving your quality of vision, wavefront-optimized technology maintains the natural prolate shape of the cornea.
 This results in reduced issues such as nighttime halo and glare when compared to earlier generation lasers.
-It is important to do your research and select a center that invests in the most advanced technology, to ensure yourself the best possible postoperative vision.
+It is important to do your research and select a center that invests in the most advanced technology to ensure yourself the best possible postoperative vision.

 LASIK was formally granted final FDA approval in 1999.
-This marked a new era in surgical vision correction: LASIK had proven far more predictable, safe, effective, and permanent than earlier refractive procedures such as radial keratotomy (RK) and automated lamellar keratoplasty (ALK).
+This marked a new era in surgical vision correction: LASIK has proven far more predictable, safe, effective, and permanent than earlier refractive procedures such as radial keratotomy (RK) and automated lamellar keratoplasty (ALK).

 The first major advance in technology after FDA approval was the introduction of blade-free LASIK, also known as “all-laser LASIK.”
 Blade-free LASIK uses a computer-guided laser, called a femtosecond laser, to create the flap that was formerly made with an oscillating steel microkeratome blade.